mihirkelkar/FinanceDashboard/README.md

 <img src="http://i.imgur.com/Zgeadd1.png" title="source: imgur.com" />
 Status : Completed.
 If investments starts becoming unprofitable with growing exchange rates, the color of the rate starts changing from Green (profit) to Red (Loss)

+2) Working on : Stock watch and profit tracker.
+Set margins of profit that you need to book on a stock and the tool wil alert you when that margin is available.